bramvanoploo/su-endless-scroll/README.md

 - 1.1.0
   * Big improvement in usability.
 No real functionality required in the controller anymore.
 Just two models.
 One filled and one empty.

+- 1.2.0
+  * Removed requirement for output model.
+This is being added to the controller by the directive itself now; Added CSS for easier implementation; Fixed issues with scrollHeight detection.

 # angular-su-endless-scroll